Jean-KOUAGOU/CLLearner/README.md

 *-* Clone this repository: git clone https://github.com/Jean-KOUAGOU/CLLearner

-*-* Choose the knowledge you want in main.py by choosing the right path in the parser
+*-* Choose the knowledge you want in main.py by choosing the right path in the argument parser

 *-* If GPU is available, set train_on_gpu to True

 *-* In the train-test split line, choose test_size=0.05

+*-* Set alpha = 1 or alpha = 0.

 *-* Save and run main.py